yildizdag/nurbs/README.md

-#### Matlab codes to plot NURBS curves and surfaces imported from Rhinoceros
+#### Matlab codes to plot NURBS curves and surfaces

-pythonScripts are available in the geometry file.
+-Geometries are imported using rhinoScript from Rhinoceros (available in the geometry file)